-The inevitable has finally caught up with us: the American Dream is no longer affordable.
+The inevitable has finally caught up with us: the American Dream is pretty much out of reach.

 There have been warnings for years that ‘the dream’ was getting farther out of reach, and according to a study put together by USA Today, a six-figure income is required to achieve what most Americans strive for.
 To be exact, Americans need to earn $130,357 annually, which was arrived at by calculating the cost of a family’s essential expenses, some extras, and taxes/savings.
 Also of note, that amount is what is needed for the average family of four — two adults and two children.